alphagov/govuk-import-export-prototype/answer/research-plan-and-find-new-overseas-opportunities.markdown

 * [ask experts question](http://opentoexport.com/ask-the-experts/ask-your-question/)
 * Get an overview of how to find new customers and ensure you get paid

-##Research export markets
+##Research and planning for new export markets

 Find out more details about [export markets in different countries](http://opentoexport.com/countries/) and [what risks](https://www.gov.uk/government/collections/overseas-business-risk) they might have.

-If you’d like more bespoke information, get in touch with [your local trade team](https://www.contactus.ukti.gov.uk/office-finder/).
-They can help you research new market in detail for a fee, including:
+If you’d like more bespoke information, get in touch with [your local Department for International Trade (DIT) advisor](https://www.contactus.ukti.gov.uk/office-finder/).

+They can help you research new markets in detail for a fee of minimum £500, including:

 * advice on local conditions, including competitors, regulation and standards
-*  giving you an idea of the likelihood of success in the market and market entry strategies
+* giving you an idea of the likelihood of success in the market
+* creating a personalised export plan

-The Department for International Trade (DIT)  can provide you also with free basic advice if you get in touch.
+DIT advisors can provide you also with free basic advice if you get in touch.

 ###Defence, security and cyber security

 DIT’s Defence and Security Organisation (DIT DSO) publishes free [basic country briefings](https://www.gov.uk/government/collections/defence-and-security-exporting-country-briefings-and-reports).